-In the previous season, he conducted productions of The Magic Flute, Carmen, and the world premiere of Christopher Cerrone’s In a Grove.
+In the 2021-2022 season, he continued his collaboration with Pittsburgh Opera conducting productions of The Magic Flute, Carmen, and the world premiere of Christopher Cerrone’s In a Grove.
 With Washington Concert Opera, he conducted Rossini’s Maometto II, Berlioz’s arrangement of Gluck’s Orphée, and Delibes’ Lakme.

 In the 2020-2021 season, Maestro Walker returned to Pittsburgh Opera for productions of Semele, Charlie Parker’s Yardbird, and Cosi fan tutte.
 With Washington Concert Opera he conducted digital concerts of Simon Boccanegra and I Puritani, and was scheduled to conduct Fidelio with North Carolina Opera and Postcard from Morocco with Merola Opera at the San Francisco Opera, however both productions were cancelled due to the pandemic.